myobie/nathanherald.com/content/posts/reactive-dom-nodes-and-templates-for-custom-elements.md

 What I like about it is it shows how you can very quickly _hydrate_ server-side generated markup using their custom element subclass.

 I, personally, am not a fan of putting things like _bindings_ or _handlers_ in the html directly.
 In my journey I’ve arrived at the above _reactive text node_ primitive from which I can build up fairly complex web apps.
-And DOM elements already bubble up their events, so if I can’t to handle a click I’ll create a custom element like I showed above to listen for and handle it.
+And DOM elements already bubble up their events, so if I want to handle a click I’ll create a custom element like I showed above to listen for and handle it.
 I prefer that style.

 And this is why the web is great: the tools we have in the browser are incredibly flexible, there isn’t a right way to use them.